Diseases

 • Animal infected/carrier/disease

-Bluetongue virus infects many domesticated, zoo and wild ruminants including sheep, goats, cattle, South American camelids, buffalo, bison, deer, antelope, bighorn sheep and North American elk.
-Clinical disease is most often seen in sheep, occasionally in goats, but rarely in cattle.
-However, with BTV-8 in the EU, clinical disease in cattle was reported from several countries.
-Severe disease can also occur in some wild ruminants including white-tailed deer (Odocoileus virginianus), pronghorn (Antilocapra americana) and desert bighorn sheep (Ovis canadensis).
-Disease also has been described in an extensive variety of non-African ungulates in zoos in Europe, and in South American camelids present in the UK, France, Germany and USA.
-In Africa, some large carnivores have antibodies to bluetongue and fatal disease has been described in Eurasian lynx.
-In North America a contaminated vaccine resulted in abortions and deaths in pregnant dogs.
+Bluetongue virus infects a wide range of domesticated, zoo and wild ruminants including sheep, goats, cattle, South American camelids, buffalo, bison, deer, antelope, bighorn sheep and North American elk.
+Among domestic ruminants, clinical disease occurs most frequently in sheep and occasionally in goats and cattle.
+Severe disease also occurs in some wild ruminants, especially white-tailed deer (Odocoileus virginianus).
+Disease has also been described in an extensive variety of non-African ungulates in zoos in Europe, and in South American camelids present in the UK, France, Germany and USA.
+Some carnivores have antibodies to bluetongue, and fatal disease has been described in lynx and dogs.

 • Human infected/disease